ScytedTV-Studios/www.scyted.tv/resources/pixeldrain/index.md

 <br><br>

-Additionally, we should note that the resources doesn't currently function very well on mobile devices and may not any time soon.
+Additionally, I should note that this resource doesn't currently function very well on mobile devices and may not any time soon.
 This was built as a proof of concept, so keep that in mind while using this.

 <br><br>